lawmana/EV333_AtmosphericScience/README.md

 `cd` means change directory.
 The command `pwd` will print your current working directory (in Mac/Linux terminals).

 ## 7. Launch Jupyter Notebook and test your installation
-While in the `EV333_AtmosphericDynamics` directory, Launch Jupyter Notebook by entering following command:
+While in the `EV333_AtmosphericDynamics` directory, launch Jupyter Notebook by entering following in the terminal:
 ```
 jupyter notebook
 ```